fourjuaneight/landing/src/posts/spreadsheets-reloaded.md

 ## Setup
 Getting this up and running was pretty straightforward.
 Hasura can run off a Docker container and be deployed on pretty much anything.
 I wanted to decouple the database from the API, so I opted for a [Managed Database](https://www.digitalocean.com/products/managed-databases/) on DigitalOcean.
 It's a relatively inexpensive solution.
 The Hasura API is also hosted there; they have a nice [one-click app](https://marketplace.digitalocean.com/apps/hasura-graphql).

-Once that was good to go, I just needed to edit the Docker Compose and update `HASURA_GRAPHQL_DATABASE_URL` with the new database.
+Once that was good to go, I just needed to edit the Docker Compose and update `HASURA_GRAPHQL_DATABASE_URL` with the new database[^1].

 ```bash
 cd /etc/hasura